Putting Leadership into Action, Solutions into Place.

 How Individuals Benefit

-• You’ll have the rare opportunity to make a significant difference while putting your leadership skills to the test.
+• You’ll have the rare opportunity to make a significant difference while learning advanced strategic change management skills.

 • Gain recognition as a community leader providing solutions for tough civic challenges.

-• Take a deep dive into the issue and gain a greater understanding of your community by hearing from subject matter experts.
+• Take a deep dive into the issue and gain a greater understanding of your community by engaging with subject matter experts.

 • Grow your network by collaborating with a diverse group of professionals to solve complex problems.